INSURANCE POINTS

 If they are on your state driving record, then the insurance company will have access to them, and they will seriously penalize you if you fail to declare something.

-Knowing how to see your driving record is very important.
+Knowing how to check insurance points on your driving record is very important.
 You can also access your driving record through a third-party private company.
 The upside of doing this is that they will often be able to process the information for you more quickly than your own state’s DMV (particularly if your state does not allow you to check online).

 The downside of this approach is that it will cost additional money, and it will also carry a risk since you’ll be required to share your social security number and driver’s license number with a private company.
 It is therefore strongly recommended that you use your state DMV wherever possible.